contributte/doctrine-orm/.docs/README.md

         - App/Model/Database/Entity
 ```

-You can find full example and more examples in our [playground](https://github.com/nettrine/playground) repository.
+You can find more examples in our [playground](https://github.com/nettrine/playground) repository.

 ## OrmExtension